MikeyBower93/json_api_ecto_builder/README.md

 ## JSON API Parameter Format

 ### Sorting
-The format of the sort in the quer paramters should be `sort=field,-nested1.nested2.field` with the `-` meaning descending.
+The format of the sort in the query parameters should be `sort=field,-nested1.nested2.field` with the `-` meaning descending.

 ### Including
-Includes should follow the format of `entity,entity2.nested_entity`
+Includes should follow the format of `include=entity,entity2.nested_entity`

 ### Filters
 Filters should be in the following format `filter[field]=value` for a simple equals filter on a property on the entity, or `filter[association.field]=value` if you want to filter a nested property.

-If you want to a different type of filter that isn't an equals you format the query as the following: `filter[field][operator]=value` using one of the following operators:
+If you want to do a different type of filter that isn't an equals you format the query as the following: `filter[field][operator]=value` using one of the following operators:
 - EQ - equal
 - NEQ - not equal
 - LK - like